 Mr. Nemec: Yes.

-Mr. Hand: Do you understand that Enron Storage must notify the Commissioner prior to or immediately after commencing service under a new Section 311 storage agreement, using Form PL-3-EN?
+Mr. Hand: Do you understand that Enron Storage Company must notify the Commissioner prior to or immediately after commencing service under a new Section 311 storage agreement, using Form PL-3-EN?

 Mr. Nemec: Yes.

 Mr. Hand: Do you understand that Enron Storage Company must file a quarterly report with the Commissioner identifying the new Section 311 transactions entered into during the preceding quarter, as well as any amendments to existing contracts made during that quarter?